-Just after removing the peeling solution off the face, you must deeply hydrate and nourish the skin with a hydrating serum or a moisturizer.
-Then, apply a broad spectrum sunscreen and avoid putting on any makeup and going outside.
+Just after removing the peeling solution from the face, you must deeply hydrate and nourish the skin with a hydrating serum or a moisturizer.
+Then, apply broad-spectrum sunscreen and avoid putting on any makeup and going outside.

 Do you wash your face after the ordinary peeling solution?